BT Mobile: Wi-Fi calling

 BT introduced Wi-Fi Calling on 29 March 2018, which allows customers to use Wi-Fi to call and text in areas with poor or no signal, and will come out of their monthly minutes and texts allowance or at the normal network rate, with no extra charge.
 It works on any Apple handset from iPhone 5S onwards and certain Android handsets bought from BT Mobile.
 For existing customers, BT's 'My BT' and BT Mobile app offer the ability to check phone compatibility.
 The phone's software must be updated to take benefit of the service, minimum iOS 11.3 or later for Apple handsets.

 4G calling

 BT introduced 4G calling (VoLTE) on 29 March 2018, which allows customers to make calls over 4G and can continue to use 4G data as they talk.
 It works on any Apple handset from iPhone 6 onwards and certain Android handsets bought from BT Mobile.
 For existing customers, BT's 'My BT' and BT Mobile app offer the ability to check phone compatibility.
 The phone's software must be updated to take benefit of the service, with a minimum of iOS 11.3 or later for Apple handsets.

 Voicemail

-BT Mobile automatically diverts all unanswered calls to voicemail.
-Customers will receive a text from BT when a voicemail is left.
-It uses the same voicemail code (1571) as BT's fixed lines.
+BT Mobile automatically diverted all unanswered calls to voicemail.
+Customers received a text from BT when a voicemail is left.
+It used the same voicemail code (1571) as BT's fixed lines.

 Parental controls

-BT Mobile offers free parental controls to limit what a user can access via the internet such as blocking inappropriate content.
+BT Mobile offered free parental controls to limit what a user can access via the internet such as blocking inappropriate content.